Photos and videos: The making of a documentary film about historic hero of Honoka‘a, Katsu Goto

 Kimo Apaka as Katsu Goto, in white shirt, black pants and vest, 19th century style clothing.
 He has a wide, long mustache.

 Today, 127 years later, the story is being brought back to life with the help of modern technology and the vision of Iwasaki.
-Watch video for background on the story and film:
+(Watch video below for background on the story and film.)

 Aside from teaching at UH Hilo for eight years and putting together this historic documentary, Iwasaki is also working toward her doctorate in learning design and technology at the UH Mānoa College of Education Learning Design and Technology program.
 Her dissertation will be on a design study on the Goto project.